 We currently support MySQL 8.
 You cannot change the MySQL version after creating a cluster.

-After creation, you can increase the number or size of database nodes at any time.
+After creation, you can increase the number or size of nodes in the cluster at any time.
 However, you cannot downsize nodes to have less storage than the current storage the cluster is currently using.

 In the Choose a storage size section, you can increase your storage by clicking the up arrow or entering your desired storage amount, in increments of 10 GiB, up to the maximum listed in the storage range.
 Each 10 GiB of storage you add costs $2 per month.